migueldeicaza/TermKit/DECISIONS.md

 I decided to change this to have a "Painter" which tracks the location and attribute within a view - and is created at the start of a redraw operation, and released at the end.
-This will be the foundation for clipping, but also ensures that the location of the cursor does not need to be part of the view for example.
+This is both the foundation for clipping as well as nested view rendering - and also ensures that the location of the cursor does not need to be part of the view for example.

 # Events on the View